This year’s 12 must-see Oscar movies

 What you need to know: You’ll recognise Emerald Fennell as Camilla Parker Bowles in The Crown, but her talent goes beyond acting, adding writer, producer and director to her glittering CV.
 Her first feature film, Promising Young Woman, throws all those skills into one creative melting pot and the result is a gold rush of Oscar nods.
 Five to be exact, including a Best Actress nomination for Carey Mulligan.
 Promising Young Woman is a darkly comic thriller about a woman avenging her friend after a sexual assault.
 It shares some DNA with Killing Eve (unsurprising given that Fennell wrote S2) but in this case it’s clichéd romcoms that are gonna get it.

 Where to watch it?
 Er, nowhere right now.
-It’s scheduled for UK cinema release in May 2021.
+It’s scheduled for UK cinema release in May 2021, but it’s also available to buyfrom from Sky Box Office and Now TV.

 Oscar noms: Six – Best Picture, Best Actor (Riz Ahmed), Best Supporting Actor (Paul Raci), Best Original Screenplay, Best Film Editing and Best Sound.